Blxucreep/decentralization-technologies-td2/BUILD.md

 [copy_folder](captures/copy_folder.png)
 [create_torrent_partition2](captures/create_torrent_partition2.png)

-We can see that, even though you copied the entire `partition1` folder to `partition2`, the resulting `partition2.torrent` will still reference the original image from the `partition1` folder.
+We can see that, even though we copied the entire `partition1` folder to `partition2`, the resulting `partition2.torrent` will still reference the original image from the `partition1` folder.

 ## IPFS